Are you having a difficult time drawing hair with graphite pencils?

 Start by lightly sketching out the locks of hair.

-Use a 2H pencil to map out the different sections.
+Use a 2H pencil to map out the different sections of the hair.
 You do not want to draw the lines too dark at this stage.
 Lighter lines will be easier to erase if necessary.

 Study the reference image and look for clumps and locks of hair rather than trying to draw individual pieces of hair.

-As you draw the clumps of hair, make sure the lines are going in the direction the hair is flowing.
+As you draw the clumps of hair, ensure the lines are going in the direction the hair is flowing.

 Always look at your reference before adding graphite to the paper.